• In 2003 Belarus joined The UN Convention on the Protection and Use of Transboundary Watercourses and International Lakes (Water Convention).

 • Belarus has made amendments to the Kyoto Protocol in the framework of UN Convention on Climate Change.

 • The HELCOM Baltic Sea Action Plan is an important instrument.
 A major part of Denmark’s obligations is based on the ambitious Green Growth Agreement, especially in the area of farming, which Denmark is willing to share with other countries.
-Until 2015 the Green Growth Agreement will enable investments in the range of 13.5 billion Danish kroner equivalent to 2 billion euro.
+Until 2015 the Green Growth Agreement will enable investments in the range of 13.5 billion Danish kroner equivalent to 2 billion Euros.

 • The Danish Ministry of Environment is currently preparing a public-private partnership meeting to enable Denmark to ratify the Ballast Water Convention by 2011.
 The partnership will promote know-how, networking and development.